 Allen demands constant attention from opposing defenses, yet still finds a way to make plays.
 Even when he doesn't, his mere presence creates opportunities for teammates.

 It's no surprise then that, as Allen is playing his best football the Kentucky defense has become one of the best units in America.
-UK is eighth nationally in scoring defense (16.3 points per game).
+UK was eighth nationally in scoring defense entering bowl play at 16.3 points per game.

 Allen lives in opposing backfields even though he rarely sees one-on-one matchups.
 When he does, offensive linemen have little chance of stopping him.